CYB 3840 Introduction to Cybersecurity 3 Credits

 An introduction to network security principles and applications.
 Topics include security protocols and services, authentication applications, network management security, web security, wireless network security, mobile security, and system security.
 This course will examine different network architectures, threats and attack surfaces exploited by these threats.

-Components: Class, Laboratory, Discussion
+Components: Laboratory, Discussion, Class

 Prereqs/Coreqs: P: CYB 3840